Raymondvonz/CodeWords/W9/readme.md

 I got a lot of help from my Housemate Karen and Celia on this one.
 Thanks A lot!

 Me and Celia struggled a lot in this because karen's original code is using spit function and it's keep typing one line a world and it took us a while to make it type horizontally.
 After that, we realised that we need to put in a rightside margin in the code so that it can type paragraph.
-We thought about manually breaking the long sentences and repeat the code from the frist attempt but failed and then we have another thought on declaring a new varplus if sentence that can measure the distence between text and right margin.
+We thought about manually breaking the long sentences and repeat the code from the frist attempt but failed and then we have another thought on declaring a new var makes sentence able to measure the distence between text and right margin.
 With the code from Karen (again) we mannaged to get the effect we want.

 ![](https://github.com/Raymondvonz/CodeWords/blob/master/W9/Oct-01-2020%2001-34-54.gif).